Title: Technology Support Analyst

 - Functions as the key contact for all requests from a broad range of users for technical support at a designated location.
 Provides consultation and support; communicates effectively to convey complex technical information.

 - Prioritizes and appropriately escalates issues to assure timely problem resolution.
 Carries out fact-finding and analysis of problems; determines most effective problem resolution procedures.
 Suggests, tests, implements, and evaluates solutions.

-- Coordinates and interacts with other TSS teams and functions as a liaison between TSS and users to communicate end-user needs and ensure effective solutions are implemented.
+- Coordinates and interacts with other ITS teams and functions as a liaison between ITS and users to communicate end-user needs and ensure effective solutions are implemented.

 - Reviews user requirements and needs for software and services; performs related research and analysis and provides information and guidance to users; coordinates implementation, installation, and training.